shua/dolface/readme.txt

 TODO:
-segment .bss into appropriate .sbss and .sbss2 sections figure out what to do with extab and extabndx
+segment .bss into appropriate .sbss and .sbss2 sections figure out what to do with extab and extabindex